< All blogs

 Final thoughts

 Of all of the ISO/IEC 27001 reference controls, the ones to do with classification can be the hardest to put in place.
-What’s needed is a clear approach that uses common sense to protect the most important assets first, whilst recognizing that it’s going to be quite a long journey which will probably never end.
+What’s needed is a clear approach that uses common sense to protect the most important assets first, whilst recognising that it’s going to be quite a long journey which will probably never end.
 But be in no doubt that this should be a fundamental building block of your information security strategy, underpinning many other controls such as access management, physical security and cryptography so it’s worth spending the time to get it right.

-View all Testimonials
+View all news